MicrosoftDocs/architecture-center/docs/example-scenario/ai/deploy-real-time-machine-learning-model-application-ui-content.md

 This article expands on [Citizen AI with the Power Platform](../ai/citizen-ai-power-platform.yml), which provides a high-level example of a low-code, end-to-end **lambda architecture** for real-time and batch data streaming.
 It covers how to deploy machine learning models for real-time and batch inference.
-The article also covers how to consume them by using an end-user application or analyzing results in Power BI.
+The article also covers how to consume these models by using an end-user application or analyzing results in Power BI.

 This article guides you through a model-view-presenter (MVP) architecture by using semi-structured data stored in [Azure Data Lake Storage](/azure/machine-learning/concept-data).
 You use this data in [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning) for machine learning model training.
 You deploy the model to a real-time endpoint deployed on an [Azure Container Instance](/azure/machine-learning/how-to-deploy-azure-container-instance) or [Azure Kubernetes Service (AKS)](/azure/machine-learning/how-to-deploy-azure-kubernetes-service?tabs=python) cluster.
 Finally, the model is consumed through a low-code custom business user app by using Power Apps.